 Singapore Bungee Jumping: Which is also on Sentosa Island.

-Singapore Night Safari: A night train ride in the Singapore Zoo, where unique sights of animals can be experienced.
+Singapore Night Safari: A night train ride in the Zoo, where unique sights of animals can be experienced.

 Jurong Bird Park: A sprawling bird sanctuary.